yacinebekka/obsidian-qmd-plugin/README.md

 This plugin allows you to work with .qmd files in Obsidian by adding two custom commands:

-- Convert QMD to MD: Flags all .qmd files in the vault, converts them to .md, and updates all links pointing to those .qmd files to point to the new .md paths.
+- Convert QMD to MD: Flags all .qmd files in the vault, converts them to .md, and updates all links pointing to .qmd files to point to the new .md paths.
 - Convert MD to QMD: Converts files back to .qmd and updates the links to point to the .qmd paths.

 This enables you to create, modify, and visualize .qmd files in Obsidian, including in the graph view.